 The process established by HHSC is described here.
-Submission of your own form will require confirmation by HHSC staff.

-HHSC is creating an online option for certification, which will be linked in this document once posted.
+Hospitals can use HHSC's online option to complete the certification requirement.
 Use of the online form will create an automatic verification and confirmation if completed correctly.
 The online form will accommodate one verification for multiple hospitals in a system.